sharm588/SAV-Simulator/README.md

 5.)
 Go to File -> Settings Repository and enter the settings repository URL (https://github.com/sharm588/SAEV-Simulator-Settings.git)

-    1. Click *Overwrite Local*
+    1. Click 'Overwrite Local'
     2. Enter access token when requested: b00412df1d4c49081939b50c6bd715951bffaf04

 6.)
 Set environment variable for resources folder to "RESOURCES_FOLDER" when running using *Application*

-    1. Click the box in the top right hand corner with the file's name *Application*
+    1. Click the box in the top right hand corner with the file's name
-    2. Click *Edit Configurations...*
+    2. Click 'Edit Configurations...'
     3. In the Environment Variables section under Configuration, type "RESOURCES_FOLDER=" followed by the path for the resources folder

 7.)
 Project can be run be clicking the green play button in the top right hand corner.